elementary/appcenter-web/_apps/com.github.linuxhubit.gitscover.md

 redirect_from: com.github.linuxhubit.gitscover.desktop/
 ---

-An application that helps you finding new GitHub repositories
+<p>An application that helps you finding new GitHub repositories</p>